Signed in as:

 Our topical products are very high quality medicinals which are chosen when the practitioner feels that it suits the treatment principle and needs of the patient.

-Our herbal liniments, lotions and oils contain real herbal formulas that penetrate deep into the muscles and meridians.
-These ancient formulas have been used for hundreds of years and have proven themselves over time.
+Our herbal liniments, lotions and oils contain real herbal formulas that penetrate deep into the muscles and meridians rather than simple nerve blocks.
+These high quality, ancient formulas have been used for hundreds of years and have proven themselves over time to be safe, effective and have little to no side effects.

 Your body will continue to unwind, re-calibrate, and integrate, so the time post treatment is ideally one of rest and nourishment.
 Nourish yourself by: